Getting started with coding

 You have now installed CircuitPython onto your Pico and can start writing code to upload to the microcontroller!
 To do this we can use code editors, which provide a neat interface for us to write, check and upload code.

-For these tutorials, we will use Mu - a code editor optimised for CircuitPython.
+If you are a beginner, we suggest Mu - a code editor optimised for CircuitPython.
 Unless you are a die-hard fan of a different code editor, Mu is recommended as it has several features that allow for streamlined communication with your Pico.

 ../../_images/Mupic.png